plabayo/rama/docs/book/src/proxies/operate/intro.md

 ## The Voluntary Handshake

 Some applications are "polite".
 They are designed with proxy awareness in mind, meaning they actively look for instructions on where to send their data.
-We see this most often in development environments where you might set an environment variable like `HTTP_PROXY` or manually toggle a setting in a browser.
+We see this most often in development environments where you might set an environment variable like `http_proxy` or manually toggle a setting in a browser.
 This is the simplest way to get traffic to your proxy because the application is doing the heavy lifting for you.

 ## Managed Rules and PAC Files